How do you spend less on food?

 Meal planning is difficult!

 It’s embarrassing to admit, but I only started cooking in my mid-20’s.
 I used to eat out a lot.
 I knew the key to saving money on food is cooking at home.

 When I first started out meal planning, it took me hours per week.
 It would stress me out to the point where I end up going out for 2 days just to de-stress from meal planning and then repeat!

 As a parent, things only got busier.
 Time is precious.
 Time spent meal planning is time spent away from my kid or doing other things that are going to even more significantly boost my savings!

 When I heard about the $5 meal plan, I was ecstatic!
 It saves time and money!
-For only $5 a month, I receive a delicious meal plan that only costs $2 per meal!
+For only $5 A MONTH, I receive a delicious meal plan that only costs $2/person!

 What I love is that they offer a 14 day free trial (approximately 40 recipes) – regular or gluten-free – that you can cancel at any time with no questions asked.

 If you’re confident with meal planning (which I eventually became):